SansGuidon/bookmarks/README.md

 * [nBox](https://nbox.notif.me/) - fake email service, create as many fake emails you wish for protecting your privacy
 * [DuckDuckGo](https://duckduckgo.com/) - a search engine that emphasizes protecting searchers' privacy. **Related** : [Suggested search engines by PrivacyTools](https://privacytoolsio.github.io/privacytools.io/#search)
 * [DuckDuckGo](https://spreadprivacy.com/privacy-tips/home) - Fix Tracking : how to stop getting tracked on desktop and mobile
+* [Google](https://www.google.com/safetycenter/everyone/start/) - Google' guide : How to keep your stuff secure and private
 * [That One Privacy Guy](https://thatoneprivacysite.net/) - That One Privacy Site : a resource for those who value their privacy, with amazing comparisons of existing VPN / Emails services
+* [Security in a Box](https://securityinabox.org/en/) - Digital security tools and tactics with step by step instructions

 # Productivity
 > Tips